robkinyon/dbix-class-sims/README.md

 column may have the firstname and lastname columns concatenated, with other things thrown in.
 Or, a zipcode column should only generate a zipcode that're legal for the state.

+Currently, the best place to handle this case is a preprocess hook.

 # BUGS/SUGGESTIONS